MILES OF VIEWS

 Member Relations & Events Coordinator

 California Native, born in San Diego who’s spent the last ten years exploring various regions of this beautiful state.
-I once lived on the Central Coast and worked at a tasting room in Carmel Valley, which was my introduction to wine regions, types of aging processes, and many different varietals- sparking my love for all things wine.
-I moved my way up to Mendocino County from the Bay Area in 2018 to work at Flow Kana, where I learned about the terrain, growing conditions, and the regions best suited for cannabis cultivars, which in many ways are very similar to wine regions.
-I have a love for all things sustainable and delicious- like a nice, chilled glass of Sauvignon Blanc, my favorite!
-I’m very excited to be in this position and to support Anderson Valley Winegrowers.
+Dee once lived on the Central Coast and worked at a tasting room in Carmel Valley, which was her introduction to wine regions, types of aging processes, and many different varietals- sparking her love for all things wine.
+Dee moved her way up to Mendocino County from the Bay Area in 2018 to work at the Flow Cannabis Institute, where she learned about the terrain, growing conditions, and the regions best suited for cannabis cultivars, which in many ways are very similar to wine regions.
+She has a love for all things sustainable and delicious- like a nice, chilled glass of Sauvignon Blanc, her favorite!
+Dee is very excited to be in this position and to support Anderson Valley Winegrowers.